phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 The other arguments needed to run the command are as follows:

--s -> this command is to specify the scheme used by biohansel for the analysis being done ("enteritidis", "heidelberg", "typhi", "typhimurium", and "tb_speciation" are the built in schemes right now).
+-s -> this command is to specify the scheme used by biohansel for the analysis being done ("enteritidis", "heidelberg", "typhi", "typhimurium", and "tb_lineage" are the built in schemes right now).
 You can also use this to specify a custom scheme and then the path to that scheme.

 -vv -> this command is used to display more information from the terminal while the command is running.